 Recruitment Protocol in MPLS

 The operation of the university recruitment protocol has been devolved to the divisions as at November 2020.
 The majority of cases may now be determined either within the department or by the division, though the divisions can continue to consult the Registrar or the Pro Vice Chancellor (People & GLAM) for advice or arbitration on any particularly difficult questions.
 This page sets out the practical operation of the protocol in MPLS.
-The information here is also available as a Word document.
+The information on this page is also available as a Word document (MPLS Recruitment Protocol).

 If you have any questions about a particular case, or you would like to discuss your approach to a complex issue, please do get in touch via firstname.lastname@example.org.